Catherine McAuley: Sisters of Mercy, 1831

 McAuley died of tuberculosis on 11 November 1841 at Baggot Street, at the age of sixty-three.

 Legacy

 At the time of McAuley's death in 1841, there were 100 Sisters of Mercy in ten foundations.
 Shortly thereafter, small groups of sisters left Ireland to establish new foundations on the east and west coasts of the United States, in Britain, Newfoundland, Australia, New Zealand, and Argentina.

-In 2025 there are 6,000 Sisters of Mercy worldwide.
-There are also 5,000 associates, and close to half a million partners in ministry.
+In 2025 there were 6,000 Sisters of Mercy worldwide.
+There were also 5,000 associates, and close to half a million partners in ministry.
 The Mercy International Centre in Dublin, Ireland, is the international "home" of Mercy worldwide.

-Veneration
+Beatification process

 In 1978, Pope Paul VI opened the beatification process of Catherine McAuley.
-In 1990, upon recognition of her heroic virtues, Pope John Paul II declared her venerable.
+In 1990, upon recognition of her heroic virtue, Pope John Paul II declared her venerable.
 The postulator for the cause is Brenda Dolphin RSM.